emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 attempted, as the Outer TLS tunnel can be considered a reliable transport.
 If there is a non-fatal error while running the inner method, the receiving side SHOULD NOT silently drop the inner method exchange.
-Instead, it SHOULD reply with an Error TLV containing the value Inner Method Error.
+Instead, it SHOULD reply with an Error TLV containing using the most descriptive error code possible.
+If there is no error code which matches the particular issue, then the value Inner Method Error (1001) SHOULD be used.
 This response is a positive indication that there was an error processing the current inner method.
 The side receiving a non-fatal Error TLV MAY decide to start a new inner method instead or to send back a Result TLV to terminate the TEAP